 Regular class attendance/online engagement is expected of each student.
-The classroom experience is considered an integral part of the institution's educational program.
 Students who miss a significant amount of class time (25%) are subject to failure.
 Lubbock Christian University has a "no-cut" system.
 Absences must be explained to the satisfaction of instructors who will decide whether omitted work may be made up.